I’ve been gathering a list of the must-have boat accessories for a few months now.

 I recommend getting a GPS for your boat.
 It doesn’t matter if you’re a pro and navigated these waters for years.
 Things change quickly during a storm, or something happens to you, and someone else needs to navigate the boat.

 A GPS is a must-have accessory for any boat.
-I like to use this Marine GPS (Amazon Link Ad).
+I like to use this Marine GPS (ad).

 11. Marine Radio

-If you take your boat on the ocean, you’ll need some type of Marine Radio (Amazon Link Ad).
+If you take your boat on the ocean, you’ll need some type of Marine Radio (ad).

 This is if you need to contact the coast guard or other boaters for help.